 A mold problem can compromise indoor air quality and make living spaces inhabitable.
 Identifying the warning signs of mold can save time, money, and most importantly, prevent serious health issues.
 One of the most visible signs of mold is the appearance of black, green or white spots.
 These spots usually appear on walls, ceilings, or in corners of the room.

 Another warning sign is the musty smell that can linger around the affected areas.
 If you notice any dampness issues or leaks, this can lead to mold growth and warrants a professional mold inspection.
-Finally, if you or anyone in your living space experiences persistent allergies, coughing or wheezing, it may signify that mold has already started to spread.
-Being vigilant of these signs can help you take immediate action toward professional mold remediation to protect your home from mold colonies.
+If you or anyone in your living space experiences persistent allergies, coughing or wheezing, it may signify that mold has already started to spread.
+Being vigilant of these signs can help you take immediate action toward professional mold remediation.
+This action can protect your home from mold colonies.

 When To Hire A Pro